jrd261/exp-docs/_pages/authentication.md

 # Refreshing a Token

-To refresh your token, simply send an authenticated HTTP POST request to `/api/auth/token'.
-You should receive a [authentication payload](#authentication-payload-response) if your token is valid.
+To refresh a token, send an authenticated HTTP POST request to `/api/auth/token'.
+The response will be an [authentication payload](#authentication-payload-response) with a new token if your current token was valid.

 # Authentication Response Payload

-The authentication response payload is a JSON object containing various information.
+The authentication response payload is a JSON object containing the following properties:

-- api.host: The API server to use your token with.
+- api.host: The API host.
-- network.host: The EXP network server you are assigned to.
+- network.host: The EXP network host.
-- identity: Information about who you are.
+- identity: Information about the identity associated with the supplied credentials.
-- token: Your bearer authentication token.
+- token: The authentication token.
-- expiration: The unix time in milliseconds when your token will expire.
+- expiration: The unix time in milliseconds when the token will expire.
-- restrictedToken: A token that allows read only access to low security things like content delivery.
+- restrictedToken: The restricted token.

 Here is an example response payload: